astronomer/docs/astro/install-gcp.md

 - Private Services Connect
 - A VPC Peering connection between Astronomer's VPC and the VPCs for your broader network

 Astro uses 4 different CIDR blocks for creating the infrastructure for your Astronomer Cluster.
-If you plan on peering with an existing VPC want to use custom values for your CIDRs, then you must additionally provide your own CIDR ranges (RFC 1918 IP Space) of `/19` or better for the following services:
+If you plan on peering with an existing VPC and want to use custom values for your CIDRs, then you must additionally provide your own CIDR ranges (RFC 1918 IP Space) of `/19` or better for the following services:

-- **Subnet CIDR**: Used by nodes in your GKE cluster, defaults to `172.20.0.0/19`
+- **Subnet CIDR**: Used by nodes in your GKE cluster (Default: `172.20.0.0/19`)
-- **Pod CIDR**: Used by GKE pods, defaults to `172.21.0.0/19`
+- **Pod CIDR**: Used by GKE pods (Default: `172.21.0.0/19`)
-- **Service Address CIDR**: Used by GKE services, defaults to `172.21.0.0/19`
+- **Service Address CIDR**: Used by GKE services (Default: `172.22.0.0/19`)
-- **Service VPC Peering**: Used by Private Service Connections, defaults to `172.21.0.0/19`
+- **Service VPC Peering**: Used by Private Service Connections (Default: `172.21.0.0/19`)

 ## Step 1: Access Astro